 Thanks to CRM (Customer Relationship Management) software and a whole host of other cloud computing options, much of that is in the past.
 Hundreds of companies are now offering business owners of all shapes and sizes a vast array of affordable applications and services of this kind that can save them considerable time and money.
-For home-based and other small business owners in particular, CRM can be a lifesaver.
+For home-based, work from home and other small business owners in particular, CRM can be a lifesaver.
 In fact, it’s the sales and marketing assistant you always wanted but couldn’t afford…until now!

 With free-trial offers being the norm and initial monthly rates as low as $15 or $20 for smaller businesses, CRM software and other cloud computing solutions can pay off in as little as a day or two.
 Just take a look at some of the many time-saving―and therefore money-saving―features and benefits that CRM can provide:

 The bottom line is that CRM allows you to manage your leads as well as all aspects of your ongoing customer relationships in an integrated way that saves you countless hours on a whole host of mundane tasks.
 And when those very tasks that have taken up so much of your valuable time for so long become more manageable, your bottom line will thank you.